elykittytee/TEALS-Python-Rewrite/Unit 2/01_lesson/student.md

 Now explore the next few code snippets:

+Try typing the following into the console:
 ```python
     n = int(input())
     9
     type(n)
 ```

-Output from Python:
+Expected output from Python:
 ```
     <class 'int'>
 ```

 * Because Python 3 is strongly typed, concatenating strings and numbers requires casting.

-Demonstrate by typing the following:
+Try typing the following into the console:
 ```python
     n = int(input())
     9
     print ("You entered " + n)
 ```

-Output from Python:
+Expected output from Python:
 ```
     TypeError: Can't convert 'int' object to str implicitly
 ```

 * Cast the integer to a string.

-Demonstrate by typing the following:
+Try typing the following into the console:
 ```python
     n = int(input())
     9
     print ("You entered " + str(n))
 ```

-Output from Python:
+Expected output from Python:
 ```
     You entered 9
 ```

 * Take a few minutes to have students write down how they would produce the following output:

+Try typing the following into the console:
 ```
     Give me a number you want to multiply by 2: 4
     8